Extreme learning machine

 Extreme learning machines are feedforward neural networks for classification, regression, clustering, sparse approximation, compression and feature learning with a single layer or multiple layers of hidden nodes, where the parameters of hidden nodes (not just the weights connecting inputs to hidden nodes) need to be tuned.
 These hidden nodes can be randomly assigned and never updated (i.e. they are random projection but with nonlinear transforms), or can be inherited from their ancestors without being changed.
 In most cases, the output weights of hidden nodes are usually learned in a single step, which essentially amounts to learning a linear model.

-The name "extreme learning machine" (ELM) was given to such models by its main inventor Guang-Bin Huang.
+The name "extreme learning machine" (ELM) was given to such models by Guang-Bin Huang who originally proposed for the networks with any type of nonlinear piecewise continuous hidden nodes including biological neurons and different type of mathematical basis functions.
+The idea for artificial neural networks goes back to Frank Rosenblatt, who not only published a single layer Perceptron in 1958, but also introduced a multilayer perceptron with 3 layers: an input layer, a hidden layer with randomized weights that did not learn, and a learning output layer.